 - Digging through Wires or Pipes: There is a reason you need permits before building an underground shelter.
 You could dig through the town’s water supply pipes, internet wires, etc.

 - Suffocation: Those nuclear fallout bunkers are designed to keep out radiation, but they also will block air.
 You could end up suffocating.
-You will need air ducts and air filtration system.
+You will need air ducts and an air filtration system.

 - Sewage Backup: Some underground shelter designs use holding tanks for sewage waste.
-If a large blast occurs, then tank can crack.
-If it is placed close to the shelter, then the sewage can back up into the shelter.
+If a large blast occurs, then the tank can crack.
+If it is placed close to the shelter, the sewage can back up into the shelter.